rodrimati1992/const_format_crates/README.md

 -  [`str_split`]: splits a string constant

 ### Rust nightly

 By enabling the "fmt" feature, you can use a [`std::fmt`]-like API.

-This requires the nightly compiler because it uses mutable references in const fn, which have not been stabilized as of writing these docs.
+This requires the nightly compiler, because it uses mutable references in const fn, which have not been stabilized as of writing these docs.

 All the other features of this crate are implemented on top of the [`const_format::fmt`] API: